rantahar/introduction-to-mpi/README.md

 Summative assesments:
 Morning session: introduction to MPI concepts and standard functions Parallelise a piece of code: identify parallel region and decide on a communication pattern.
-Write an program using mpi_send, mpi_recv and MPI_Allreduce.
+Write an program using MPI_Send, MPI_Recv and MPI_Allreduce.
 Afternoon session: best practices and tools
     Plan the parallellisation of an serial algorithm, including testing.
     Analyse an existing application and identify hotspots.